Welcoming New Members

 New members should be introduced at the beginning of their first meeting.
 This introduction can be as simple as preparing a brief but meaningful welcome message and presenting the new member with a member pin, name badge and certificate.
 (Pins and badges are available for sale in the Soroptimist Store; the new member certificate can be downloaded here.)
 Welcoming new members in this way can take the place of holding a traditional induction ceremony, which is not a requirement.
 These ceremonies may seem too formal or old-fashioned for some new members, possibly making them uncomfortable.
 While traditions of the club should be respected, the feelings and preferences of the women being welcomed into the club need to be taken into account as well.

 Clubs that perform induction ceremonies might want to consider adapting the language and sentiment of the ceremony into an updated welcome message that is presented more informally.
 Using language from Soroptimist’s Live Your Dream initiative as the basis for such a message will ensure that it is fun and inspirational.
 Following is sample language clubs can adapt and customize:

 The members of Soroptimist International of [club name] are honored that you have accepted our invitation to join us.
-It is our privilege to welcome you to a worldwide organization of members who are committed to improving the lives of women and girls in local communities and throughout the world.
+It is our privilege to welcome you to a worldwide organization of members who are committed to improving the lives of women and girls through programs leading to social and economic empowerment.

 Our name Soroptimist is a coined Latin word meaning “best for women,” and that’s what our club strives to achieve.
 Soroptimists are women at their best working to help other women to be their best.
 We believe in dreams and the collective power of working together to achieve them.